isomerpages/moe-chijsjc/_the-sjc-experience/Our CCAs/CCA Overview.md

 *   Developing Values, SE Competencies & Citizenship Dispositions through Rigorous Training Activities; and
 *   Developing passion and showcasing talents

-With 19 CCAs to choose from, SJCians enjoy the many opportunities to perform, compete and grow in their respective fields.
+With 19 CCAs to choose from, SJCians enjoy many opportunities to perform, compete and grow in their respective fields.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}